johnnoel/fansubebooks.chaostangent.com/README.md

 1. Clone the current repository with git
 2. Download and install [Vagrant](https://www.vagrantup.com/) if you haven't already
+3. Grab the [Vagrant hostmanager](https://github.com/smdahlen/vagrant-hostmanager) plugin and install it
 3. Run `vagrant up` from the main repo directory
-4. Wait for the development VM to be provisioned
+4. Wait for the development virtual machine to be provisioned
 5. Visit [http://fansubebooks.chaostangent.local/app_dev.php/](http://fansubebooks.chaostangent.local/app_dev.php/) and develop!

 ### Suggest series